dnsimmons/sql-citybase/README.md

 # sql-citybase

-SQL dumps for all US states and cities with county and long / lat coordinates.
+SQL dumps for all US states and cities (around 30,000 in total) with county and long / lat coordinates.

 ### Table Schemas